Raëlian beliefs and practices: Activism

 Raëlians routinely advocate sex-positive feminism and genetically modified food and actively protest against wars in addition to the Catholic Church.
 For example, a photographer of the Associated Press snapped a picture of half-naked Raëlian women wearing pasties as part of an anti-war demonstration in Seoul, Korea.
 A snapshot by Agence France-Presse revealed Raëlians in white alien costumes with signs bearing the message "NO WAR ...
 ET wants Peace, too!".
 On 6 August 2003, the first day of Raëlian year 58 AH, a tech article on the USA Today newspaper mentions an "unlikely ally" of the Monsanto Company, the Raëlian Movement of Brazil.
 The movement gave vocal support in response to the company's support for genetically modified organisms particularly in their country.
 Brazilian farmers have been using Monsanto's genetically engineered soy plant as well as the glyphosate herbicide to which it was artificially adapted.
 The Raëlians spoke against the Brazilian government's ban on GMOs.

 In July 2001, Raëlians on the streets attracted Italians and Swiss people as they gave leaflets in protest to over a hundred child molesters in existence among Roman Catholic clergy in France.
 They recommended that parents should not send their children to Catholic confession.
 The Episcopal vicar of Geneva sued the Raëlian Church for libel but did not win.
 The judge did not accept the charges for the reason that the Raëlians were not attacking the whole of the Catholic Church.

 In October 2002, Raëlians in a Canadian anti-clerical parade held handed out Christian crosses to high school students.
 They were invited to burn the crosses in a park not far from Montreal's Mount Royal and to sign letters of apostasy from the Roman Catholic Church.
 The Quebec Association of Bishops called this "incitement to hatred", and several school boards attempted to prevent their students from meeting Raëlians.

 Topless Rights of Women

 Several Raëlian groups in the United States have organized annual protests, based upon their claim that women should have the same legal right to go topless in public, which men can do without fear of arrest for indecent exposure.
 Some people have called that a publicity stunt that serves to recruit new members.
 "Go Topless Day" is their annual event, in which women protest while topless, except for nipple pasties to avoid arrest.
-That event is held near August 26th, which is the anniversary of the day that women were given the right to vote in the USA.
+That event is held near August 26th, which is the anniversary of the day that women were given the right to vote in the US.